hongchangwu/coursera-spark-notes/Week04.md

 **Catalyst:** Spark SQL's query optimizer

 Catalyst compiles Spark SQL programs down to an RDD.
-Having full knowledge about the data and the computations make it possible to do optmizations like:
+Having full knowledge about the data and the computations makes it possible to do optmizations like:

 - **Reordering operations**
 - **Reduce the amount of data we must read**